Tokyo 2020: What happens if coronavirus causes the Olympics to be canceled? | DW | 18.03.2020

 The line from the Tokyo Organising Committee and government officials in Japan is similar: ‘Play on, business as usual'.

 However, the Olympic Games look increasingly unlikely to run on schedule.
-And despite one senior official from the organizing committee telling news agency Reuters earlier this month that there was "no Plan B”, contingency plans are surely being discussed behind the scenes.
+And despite one senior official telling news agency Reuters earlier this month that there was "no Plan B”, contingency plans are surely being discussed behind the scenes.

 Public in the dark